openshift/origin/docs/proposals/image-promotion.md

 As a developer of Rails application, when I update the source code and push it to a remote source code repository, I want to have my changes tested before deploying them to production.
-I also want to have the Docker image that contains applications with my changes to be promoted based on the verification results.
+I also want to have the container image that contains applications with my changes to be promoted based on the verification results.

 #### Example of using Jenkins